Beshlova/Blog-Post-Application-in-Flask/README.md

 The website folder is the one that holds the files of this project whereas the app.py is for running the application.

-The __init__.py file is our application factory. models.py file contains our database models. routes.py file has the code for rendering the views/web pages of the application, It has the code logic for user authentication and verification.
+The __init__.py file is our application factory.
+The models.py file contains our database models.
+The views.py file has the code for rendering the views/web pages of the application.
+The auth.py file has the code logic for user authentication and verification.
 And last but not least templates folder contains the HTML templates that actually display stuff on the browser.